Las Vegas-Area Medical Schools

 No schools in Las Vegas offer doctoral programs in medicine.
 This article looks at three of the closest schools to the city that train medical doctors.
 One school is just 20 minutes from downtown Las Vegas, while the most distant is seven hours away.
-A table of information about each school, such as tuition, campus setting and total enrollment, is also included to help prospective students choose their best option.
+A table of information about each school, such as graduate tuition, campus setting and total enrollment, is also included to help prospective students choose their best option.